 - Explore the cliffside nature walk, scenery, and tidepools in Montana de Oro.

-- Rent surfboards and wetsuits from Wavelengths and head to the beach to surf
+- Go Surfing!
+You can rent surfboards and wetsuits from Wavelengths and head to the beach to surf

 - Rent kayaks or paddleboards and meet the otters and sea lions in the harbor.

-Famous for its incredible aquarium – part interactive museum, part animal conservation facility, part research lab – Monterey is all about celebrating sea life and the beautiful California coast.
-Rendered iconic thanks to John Steinbeck’s novel Cannery Row, today’s Cannery Row area is actually a bit of a tourist trap.
-But don’t worry: Monterey has loads to offer as a weekend trip from San Francisco, including plentiful outdoor opportunities!
-Rent kayaks, ride bikes, and go tide-pooling as you explore this coastal paradise.
+Famous for its incredible aquarium – part interactive museum, part animal conservation facility, part research lab – Monterey has loads to offer as a weekend trip from San Francisco.
+Rent kayaks, ride bikes, and go whale-watching and tide-pooling as you explore this coastal paradise.

 - After learning about the local kelp forest ecosystem, rent kayaks or standup paddleboards from Monterey Bay Kayaks and get up close and personal with otters, seals, and other Monterey Bay residents.